 There are a lot of different types of zucchini in the world.
 But which one is right for your dishes?
-Which is easiest to grow?
-Which has the best taste?
-You can figure out the answer to these questions in this article.
+And you may already wonder about the right ways to keep your zucchinis, their flavor, and preferable growing conditions.
+You can figure out the answer in this article.

 This extensive article features a list of zucchini varieties.
 I will cover their most distinguishing features so that you know whether you should buy or grow them.
 There is also plenty of fascinating truth about them.
 Let’s discover!